 BONUS: Serving clients in a specific niche can generate more referrals.
 People in the tech industry know other techies, and alumni love to help their fellow alumni.

 Break concepts down as much as possible to be certain that all parties understand the issue or process at hand.
 To be a better financial advisor, your clients should understand the investment strategy you are recommending and feel on track to achieve their goals.

 Many advisors make the mistake of attempting to wow their clients with complex charts and insider jargon.
 While your clients want to feel confident that you know your stuff, they need to understand what you’re recommending and how it’s going to help them succeed.
 Make it easy for them by being clear and direct.

 5. Develop Your Bedside Manner

 Money creates anxiety for many people.
 Even clients you’ve had for years may feel a bit apprehensive discussing finances at times.
 This only increases when the markets are volatile or there’s a stressful life event happening like a death, health scare, job loss or divorce.

 Clients need you most when they’re feeling stressed.
 You can be a better financial advisor by developing a reputation for being easy to talk to.
 Your clients will stay with you longer, bring in more of their assets and be willing to refer new clients to you.

 Integrating these five elements into your practice will pay dividends for years to come.
-If you need help getting started, let us know.
-We are happy to help.
+If you need help getting started with your marketing, let us know.
+We are happy to help you generate new business and keep existing clients.